 We completed the installation before the frost arrived in haste, allowing the bas-relief wall art to feature a tilted sun rising above the horizon.

-A 3-inch thick slab of clay is sculpted by adding and removing material, while the mural blocks are cut into various shapes to enhance the art design.
+A 3-inch thick slab of clay is sculpted by adding and removing material, while the mural blocks are cut into various shapes to enhance the design.

 The sculpture installation went smoothly with the cementing of bluestone and 3-inch thick clay tile blocks.

-The bas-relief "Jurgen" mural shown has not yet been glaze-fired or installed.
-We are waiting for spring.
-The clay wall art image was altered in Photoshop to illustrate how it may look in colors.
+The greenware clay mural art image was altered in Photoshop to illustrate how it may look in colors.

 This stunning artwork captures the spirit of "Dragon" in a close-up view.
 It showcases a hand-carved, three-dimensional wall sculpture made from clay fired at cone temperatures of 6 to 8.
 A brilliant glaze achieved with Mason stain metallic oxides enhances its beauty.